Ahmed-Sabry-Dev/safqa-/README.md

 # safqa-
-## this is the project write know
+## this is the project right now
-the project for abdo alaa idea
+The project for Abdo Alaa's idea